 “The MAS’s reputation for being thorough and uncompromising … was put to the test in the 1970s and ’80s when it denied a license to the Bank of Credit and Commerce International (BCCI).”

 He went on to say that BCCI “had about 400 branches or offices in 73 countries in Europe, the Middle East, Africa, and America.
 It applied for an offshore banking license in Singapore in 1973.
 We rejected the application because the bank was too new … and low in capitalization.”

 BCCI resubmitted its application multiple times in the following years.
 But Singaporean regulators rejected them each and every time.
 When BCCI finally went under in 1991, losing over US$11 billion in depositor money, it had zero impact on Singapore.

 Singapore’s uncompromising standards over the past 40 years created some of the strongest and best-capitalized banks on the planet.

-Now that you have some background on Singapore, you’re probably wondering how you can bank there and what a“non-resident account” is.
+Now that you have some background on Singapore and the banks here, you’re probably wondering how you can open a bank account here and what a“non-resident account” is.

-A“non-resident account” simply means accounts held by people and companies with their permanent address outside of Singapore.
+A “non-resident account” simply means bank accounts held by people and companies with their permanent address outside of Singapore.

 This can include foreigners, Singaporeans working abroad, foreign companies, overseas branches of Singaporean companies, and any company with a registered address outside Singapore.

-We’re going to start by talking about why it’s so damn hard to open accounts as a non-resident in the first place.
+We’re going to start by talking about why it’s so damn hard to open accounts for foreigners in the first place.

 Singapore is picky.
 Maybe even the pickiest banking jurisdictions in the world.
 And it’s for the simple reason that they can afford to be.